elmomoilanen/Simple-neural-network/README.md

 with a proper backend (e.g. macosx or qt5agg) after the equal sign.
 If the backend has been set correctly earlier, just drop this setting.

-Consider now a typical supervised learning task where the goal is to learn a function **f** between provided example input-output (X-y) pairs such that the learned function would also generalize well for unseen data.
+Consider now a typical supervised learning task where the goal is to learn a function between provided example input-output (X-y) pairs such that the learned function would also generalize well for unseen data.
 Assume that X is a numerical data matrix of shape n x p (n observations, p attributes) and y is an array of labels of size n.
-As the dependent variable y contains labels, the function **f** classifies each x_i from the input space to the output space.
+As the dependent variable y contains labels, the function classifies each x_i from the input space to the output space.
 Notice that this example and the synthetic data generation (skipped here) are also presented in the ANN's docstring.

-Following code imports the ANN class from the *simple_neural_network* package and fits a model (i.e., learns a function **f**) for the example X-y pairs.
-We notice that in order to run the model fitting using the ANN's *fit* method, a certain set of hyperparameters must be defined in advance.
-This can be done manually or automated by an additional hyperparameter optimization step but more on this latter option later.
-For the complete set of hyperparameter options, please check the ANN's docstring as there are a myriad of choices.
+Following code imports the ANN class from the *simple_neural_network* package and fits a model (i.e., learns a function) for the example X-y pairs.

 ```python
 from simple_neural_network import ANN